microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/vmware_terraform_winsrv.md

 * The Terraform plan creates resources in both Microsoft Azure and VMware vSphere.
 It then executes a script on the virtual machine to install all the necessary artifacts.

-Both the script requires and the Terraform plan itself requires certain information about your VMware vSphere and Azure environments.
+Both the script and the Terraform plan itself requires certain information about your VMware vSphere and Azure environments.
 Edit variables according to your environment and export it using the below commands

 ```bash
 export TF_VAR_subId='Your Azure Subscription ID'